ryansuchocki/microscheme/README.md

-microscheme
+Microscheme
 ===========

-Microscheme is a Scheme subset/variant designed for the Atmel microcontrollers, especially as found on Arduino boards.
+Microscheme is a Scheme subset/variant designed for Atmel microcontrollers, especially as found on Arduino boards.

 Compiling
 ---------